finnishtransportagency/ratatiedot-extranet/README.md

 Bootstrap CDK for the AWS account, if that has not been done yet: `ENVIRONMENT=dev BRANCH=main cdk bootstrap`.
 ENVIRONMENT and BRANCH don't really matter here, but the stack requires you to set them.

+In the pipeline deployment **AWS account** and **region** are set based on the AWS profile used to deploy the pipeline - either use your cli default profile or specify the profile with --profile flag when deploying the pipeline.

+There are three variables that determine how the pipeline and the application itself are deployed to the AWS Account.
+These variables are listed below in format [ENVIRONMENT VARIABLE] --> [deduced stack variable]

+- **ENVIRONMENT --> env**: Required environment variable that determines stack **env**.
+Allowed values `dev` and `prod`.
+Determines the stack resource performance characteristics and also how other environment variables, BRANCH and STACK_ID work.
+Also sets removalPolicy for stack resources.
+- **BRANCH --> branch**: Required environment variable that determines **branch** variable which controls from which Github branch source code is pulled for the deployment.
+The value must correspond to a branch that exists in Github repository.
+Note: If ENVIRONMENT is `prod`, the branch is always fixed to follow production branch and this environment variable is ignored.
+If ENVIRONMENT is anything else than `prod`, BRANCH must be given.
+- **STACK_ID --> stackId**: Required environment variable that determines **stackId** which gives name to the stack and is basis for naming of the stack resources.
+Production branch and development main branch are special cases where the **STACK_ID** name must match with the **BRANCH**.
+The STACK_ID can only contain alphanumeric characters and hyphens.

+Note!
+Naming of certain AWS resources must be globally unique, these resources in RataExtra Stack include S3 buckets.
+Current naming scheme does not support using the same stackId in multiple AWS Accounts.
+Using the same name will lead into naming collisions and thus deployment failure.

-To set up a new pipeline, run the deployment script (with up-top-date credentials for the preferred AWS-account).
-E.g. `npm run pipeline:deploy --environment=dev --branch=main` where environment is name of the environment you want to give (defaults are prod/dev) and branch is the Git branch you want to track for updates.
+To set up a new pipeline, run the deployment script `pipeline:deploy` providing environment, branch and stackId as command line arguments with optionally also providing your AWS profile (here environment, branch and stackid correspond to variables explained above):

+    npm run pipeline:deploy --environment=dev --branch=feature/RTENU-07-test --stackid=mytestbranch
+    npm run pipeline:deploy --environment=dev --branch=feature/RTENU-07-test --stackid=mytestbranch -- --profile myFavouriteAWSProfile

 The script will deploy CodePipeline, which will automatically set up the environment.
-The pipeline will automatically update itself and deploy any changes made to the app.
+The pipeline will automatically update itself and deploy any changes made to the app based on changes in the defined version control branch.

 If you update the `pipeline:synth`-script name, you need to have the old script available for at least one commit in the followed branch or you have to rerun the deployment script by hand.